wilkinsona/spring-boot-development-eclipse-plugin/README.md

    `package-info.java` file
  - Warns if a javadoc `@link` to an annotation does not use `@AnnotationName` as the link's text
+ - Warns if fail() is used in a try-block or assertThat() is used in a catch block, recommending the use of AssertJ's exception assertion support instead

 ### Building